 Download the Community Donation Program Guidelines and Application Form here.

-Download the 2017 Community Benefit Assistance Scheme Guidelines and Application Form here.
+Download the 2017 Community Benefit Assistance Scheme Guidelines and Community BAS Application Form 2017 here.

 For further information please contact Community Services Team Leader on 4746 7166 or email firstname.lastname@example.org

 Our Community is a useful website that provides advice, tools and training for community groups and schools, and practical linkages between the community sector and the general public, business and government.
 The Funding Centre section of the website has many resources and provides information on how to find grants and tips on how to be more successful with your grant writing.

 Regional Development Australia is an Australian Government initiative that brings together all levels of government to enhance the growth and development of Australia’s regions.
 Chairman of Regional Development Australia Townsville and North West Queensland Inc (RDA), Mr Angelo Coco, and Committee members and staff are dedicated to strengthening the communities within the North and North West Queensland region.
 RDA is a not-for-profit incorporated association.
 Our Committee members have broad and diverse skills and experience, as well as demonstrated networks within our region.
 These individuals understand the challenges, opportunities and priorities within their local communities.